 You don’t want posts to be identical, because different demographics utilize different platforms.
 Use a “base,” and then customize it for each.

 2. Utilize a variety of photography angles.
-Take photographs that show pieces further away on your model (i.e. macro photos), shots that isolate them, and pictures that show them being worn in the real world.
-Lead with the macro photos, but the more diverse your photos look when a customer delves down into them, the more they'll imagine all the different situations in which they'll wear your pieces.
+Take photographs that show pieces further away on your model (i.e., macro photos), shots that isolate the pieces, and pictures that show them being worn in the real world.
+Lead with the macro photos, but the more diverse your photos look when your customers delve down into them, the more they'll imagine all the different situations in which they'll wear your pieces.

 3. Don't use the same types of model all the time.
 Jewelry has universal appeal and transcends culture, race, age, gender, and other identifiers.
 Make sure your models are equally diverse.
-Men, women, people of color, plus-size, trans folks, androgenous, mature… go beyond what’s expected - and accepted.
+Men, women, people of color, plus-size, trans folks, androgynous, mature… go beyond what’s expected.

 Bold designers and brands recognize the need for inclusion.
-Nineteen year old Madeline Stuart, who has Downs Syndrome, for example, confidently strutted her stuff down the catwalk at New York Fashion Week recently (and crushed it!).
+Nineteen-year-old Madeline Stuart, who has Downs Syndrome, for example, confidently strutted her stuff down the catwalk at New York Fashion Week (and crushed it!).
 Represent the full spectrum of people who can find delight and value in your pieces, not just a narrow “model” segment.

 4. The best jewelry marketing is the free kind.
 Wear pieces in your everyday life.
-Inevitably, you'll be asked about it, and you can talk to people about your business.
-You can give them your business card, or if they have a minute, they may even call up your website on the spot and ask you to walk them through a purchase.
+Inevitably, you'll be asked about them, and you can talk to people about your business.
+You can give those people your business card, or if they have a minute, they may even call up your website on the spot and ask you to walk them through a purchase.

 6. Is there a story behind a certain design?
 Tell it!
 Customers love to know the inspiration behind a piece.
 It helps them feel as if a purchase is a way of connecting to that inspiration.
 They'll be more comfortable with that than simply buying something from a faceless, impersonal business.